Väluste

-Väluste is a village in Viljandi Parish, Viljandi County, Estonia.
-Until the 2017 administrative reform of Estonian municipalities the village was located in Tarvastu Parish.
-Väluste is located on the western shore of Lake Võrtsjärv, 8.1 km (4.9 miles) south of the small borough of Mustla and 18 km (11 miles) southeast of the town of Viljandi.
+Väluste is a village in Viljandi Parish, Viljandi County, Estonia, on the western shore of Lake Võrtsjärv, Estonia's largest inland lake.
+The village lies 8.1 km (4.9 miles) south of the small borough of Mustla and 18 km (11 miles) southeast of the town of Viljandi.
 As of 2011, Väluste had a population of 70 residents, a decrease from 102 in the 2000 census.